lxl-max/image-segmentation/README.md

 Implement four classical segmentation algorithums: Otsu Thresholding, K-Means Clustering, Contour Detection, and Watershed Segmentation.
 Using these algorithums, user can select a Region of Interest (ROI) or multiple ROIs of a sample image by drawing a rectangle with the mouse on the image.

+Users may choose to run a single segmentation algorithm, or utilise [`run_segmentations`](https://github.com/lxl-max/image-segmentation/blob/main/src/run_segmentations.py) to execute all segmentation algorithms at once.

 ## Segmentation Algorithms

 The following segmentation algorithms are included: